Loading...

 The difference between rates 0.02% and 0.3% - main criteria

-1. Form of ownership - Freehold.If the apartment is in leasehold (long-term lease), the developer remains the legal owner, and the benefit does not apply to a private person is distributed.
+1. Form of ownership - Freehold.
+If the apartment is in leasehold (long-term lease), the developer remains the legal owner, and the benefit does not apply to a private person.

-2. Personal use.The property must be used for the residence of the owner or members of his family, and not for commercial profit.
+2. Personal use.
+The property must be used for the residence of the owner or his family members, and not for commercial profit.

-Important: For apartments inLeasehold there is always a fixed rate 0.3%, regardless of whether you live there yourself or not.
+Important: For apartments in Leasehold there is always a fixed rate 0.3%, regardless of whether you live there yourself or not.

 How to transfer tax from 0.3% to 0.02% if you do not rent out housing?

-• Registration history for the TM30 form.
+• Registration history according to TM30 form.

 • Photos of the interior confirming your personal presence.